campanam/ADMIXTURE-stats/README.md

 The scripts (.rb) files can be executed locally using the `ruby` command or moved to a location within your $PATH.
 If in your path, simply invoke the script omitting the `ruby` command.

 ### admixture_dK.rb
 This script calculates Evanno et al.'s Δ*K* statistic for ADMIXTURE results.
-Input is a directory of ADMIXTURE log files and output are the deltaK results calculated as in CorrSieve (v. <= 1.7.0) in tab-separated values (TSV) format.
+Input is a directory of ADMIXTURE log files and output are the Δ*K* results calculated as in CorrSieve (v. <= 1.7.0) in tab-separated values (TSV) format.
 Execution is:
 `ruby admixture_dK.rb <ADMIXTURE logs directory> > <deltaK results.tsv>`

 ### convert_qmatrix.rb